coreos/rpm-ostree/docs/treefile.md

     The default is `false` out of conservatism; you likely want to enable this.

- * `nosetuid`: boolean, optional.
-Defaults to `false`.
-If enabled, rpm-ostree will remove the SetUID and SetGID bits from all executables.

  * `readonly-executables`: boolean, optional.
 Defaults to `false` (for backcompat).
     If enabled, rpm-ostree will remove the write bit from all executables.

     The default is `false` out of conservatism; you likely want to enable this.

+ * `setuid`: Array of strings, optional.
+If specified, rpm-ostree will remove the SetUID bit from all files and folders not listed in this option.
+Use a single empty path ("") to instruct rpm-ostree to remove the SetUID bits from all files and directories indiscriminately.

+ * `setgid`: Array of strings, optional.
+If specified, rpm-ostree will remove the SetGID bit from all files and folders not listed in this option.
+Use a single empty path ("") to instruct rpm-ostree to remove the SetGID bits from all files and directories indiscriminately.

  * `remove-files`: Array of files to delete from the generated tree.